 “Macbeth,” I said.

 See.
 It was my fault.
-Everyone knows that it’s bad luck to say the name of Shakespeare’s Scottish Play.
-I deserved everything else that happened, that day and in the weeks that followed.
-Every last thing, even the – Well.
+Everyone knows it’s bad luck to say the name of Shakespeare’s Scottish Play.
+At least for actors it is.
+I never should have risked the curse.
+I probably deserved everything else that happened that day and in the weeks that followed.
+Every last thing, even the… Well.
 No need to get ahead of myself.